Hao kuih: Stories of hao kuih

-Limulus sauce

-It was recorded by Duan Gonglu in the Tang dynasty that people at that time started eating limulus eggs. “子如麻子，堪为酱，即鲎子酱也.”
-Another scholar proved it in another historical book with the description that “腹中有子如绿豆，南人取之，碎其肉脚，和以为酱”, which means that people used limulus's olive-colored eggs to make sauce.
-Both of them gave evidence that limulus sauce has been for a long history.
+An alternative historical account attributes the popularization of hao kuih to an official named Shi Bosheng.
+During his tenure as a county administrator, the region’s coastal agriculture reportedly suffered from an infestation of horseshoe crabs (limulus), which caused significant damage to local crops.
+To mitigate the agricultural crisis, Shi instructed the populace to integrate the crab meat into rice paste to create hao kuih.

 "Hao" and limulus

 Limulus always appears in pair.
 Some experienced fishers say that a female limulus always carries a male one on her back because the female is bigger than the male one.

 Hao (Teochew dialect pronunciation) is limulus.
 Limulus is an ancient animal which has existed for a history and is called the “living fossil”.
 Therefore, the preservation of limulus is to protect species diversity.
 So far, Limulus in Chaoshan area has been under the protection since it was listed as the second category in endangered species.